SiddhantTotade/carhub/README.md

 </div>

 # About the project
-CarHub is a frontend project developed of Next, React and TypeScript.
+CarHub is a frontend project developed using Next, React and TypeScript.
 This project uses the rapid api for getting the information of the cars and display it on the page.

 ### Features of the project
 + Search cars